 Cumberland Gap National Historical Park Quarter

-Cumberland Gap National Historical Park information
+Cumberland Gap National Historical Park Information

 After the American Revolutionary War, people wanted to settle further west, and used the gap to get past the treacherous Appalachian Mountains.
 Eventually a rail-road system went through the gap, and during the Civil War, it had strategic value, as both the North and South tried to gain control of the Cumberland Gap.